-- Sign a statement detailing their understanding of the expectation of confidentiality in dealing with mistreatment related concerns and agreeing to serve on the panel for a one-year term. - Recognize potential conflicts of interest: if a panel member has a potential conflict of interest that relates to a situation brought before the group (for example, a strong personal relationship with someone involved in the situation) the panel member must recuse himself or herself when the group learns about or discusses the situation.
-Likewise a student bringing a situation to the panel may request that one of the members not participate if there is a potential conflict of interest.
-The student should make this request to the chair of the panel or the ombudspersons.
+- Serve as a sounding board for students with concerns about mistreatment in the educational environment. - · Assist in educating the Icahn School of Medicine community about mistreatment as outlined in the section entitled "Dissemination." - · Meet three times per year.
+De-identified records will be reviewed. - · Update guidelines and programming based on meeting recommendations. - Adhere to the expectations of confidentiality in dealing with mistreatment related concerns and agree to serve on the panel for a minimum one-year term. - Recognize potential conflicts of interest: if a panel member has a potential conflict of interest that relates to a situation brought before the group (for example, a strong personal relationship with someone involved in the situation), the panel member must recuse himself or herself when the group learns about or discusses the situation.
+Likewise, a student bringing a situation to the panel may request that one of the members not participate if there is a potential conflict of interest.
+The student should make this request to the person reported to or the Ombudspersons. - · If the panel or Deans deem it necessary, additional meetings may be scheduled.